markoleptic/Reinforcement-Learning-for-Aim-Training/README.md

 # Reinforcement Learning for Aim Training

 This repository implements various machine learning algorithms from scratch using Python.
+The results of this project help create the reinforcement learning available in [BeatShot](https://github.com/markoleptic/BeatShot) today.
+You can see how this was implmented in C++ [here](https://github.com/markoleptic/BeatShot/blob/develop/Source/BeatShot/Private/Target/ReinforcementLearningComponent.cpp).

 ## Files
 - **Algos.py:** Implements Sarsa and Q-Learning reinforcement learning algorithms.